 Bethlehem and the National Register of Historic Places

-Each month in 2021 we will be highlighting one of Bethlehem’s individually listed National Register properties.
-We’ll follow up in 2022 with Bethlehem’s two historic districts.
+In 2021 we highlighted one of Bethlehem’s individually listed National Register properties.

 The National Register of Historic Places is the official list of the Nation’s historic places worthy of preservation.
 Authorized by the National Historic Preservation Act of 1966, the National Parks Service’s National Register of Historic Places is part of a national program to coordinate and support public and private efforts to identify, evaluate, and protect America’s historic and archaeological resources.